 Marcie is Kentucky Health Justice Network's Executive Director.
 She comes to KHJN from Kentucky Educational Television (KET), where she served as the Director of Marketing and Publications.
 Prior to that, Marcie was a Vice President at WNIN Tri-State Public Media in Evansville, IN, and held positions at the American Red Cross of Western Kentucky, Appalshop, and acted as a consultant for the Center for Social Inclusion/Ford Foundation.
 Marcie has served as a volunteer for the Kentucky Domestic Violence Association, Chrysalis House, and has been a featured speaker for the National Federation of Community Broadcasters and the Dart Center for Journalism.
 Marcie is also a published photographer and writer in publications such as the Lexington Herald-Leader.
 As Executive Director, Marcie builds support and resources to expand the reach of KHJN’s programs and center the voices and experiences of Kentuckians who are most impacted by reproductive, sexual, and gender injustices.

-Oliver coordinates Kentucky Health Justice Network's work to ensure trans Kentuckians can access supportive, competent healthcare.
-Oliver recently graduated from the University of Louisville with a degree in Political Science, with minors in LGBTQ Studies, Social Change, and Philosophy.
+Oliver Directs Kentucky Health Justice Network's Trans Health Advocacy program to ensure trans Kentuckians can access supportive, competent healthcare.
+Oliver graduated from the University of Louisville in 2017 with a degree in Political Science, with minors in LGBTQ Studies, Social Change, and Philosophy.
 Oliver has been involved as a leader of the pro-labor group Cards United Against Sweatshops, among other activities, and is passionate about issues of reproductive justice and expanding access to healthcare.

 KHJN Support Fund Director